woernerm/dynoselect/README.md

 <img src="data/demo.gif" height="300px">

-In addition, there are specialized components for standard use-cases like timezone and language selection.
+In addition, there are specialized components for standard use-cases like time zone and language selection.
 The options listed by them are available in over 100 languages (and over 400 language variants!) so you don't have to translate them yourself.
 Just specify the [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag)